Vish-Mayer/Oystercard/README.md

 **JourneyLog**
 - Creates a new Journey instance.
-- Logs the taken journey.
+- Logs the journey that was taken.

 ## User Requirements